 For office hours, the location for the ASCE Office is 1372 Campus Delivery, A201B Engineering Building.
-For a list of times click here.

 This is a question that is frequently asked.
 Take a moment and read about the positive aspects of joining the student chapter of ASCE…